Deprivation

 What is deprivation and how do we measure it?

-The Indices of Deprivation provides a set of relative measures of deprivation for small areas across England, based on seven different domains of deprivation.
+The Indices of Deprivation (IoD) provides a set of relative measures of deprivation for small areas across England, based on seven different domains of deprivation.
 Each of the domains are constructed from a basket of different datasets or indicators.
 Combining information from the seven domains produces an overall relative measure of deprivation, the Index of Multiple Deprivation (IMD) which is the most widely used of the IoD.
+Each dated issue of the IoD builds on the last with a slightly different basket of indicators, so differently dated releases are not directly comparable.
 The domains can also be used seperately if that is a specific focus of work.
-IMD combines domains with the following weights:
+IMD combines domains with the following weights.

 Deprivation domains

-• Income domain - adults/ families in receipt of a range of income related benefits (Income support, income based jobseekers' allowance, income based employment and support allowance, pension credit, asylum seeksrs receiving subsistence and/or accommodation support, universal credit without 'working - no requirements')
+• Income domain Measured by: adults/ families in receipt of a range of income related benefits (universial credit with out of work conditionality requirements, plus some legacy recipients of income support, income based jobseekers' allowance, income based employment and support allowance, pension credit, asylum seekers in dispersed accomodation receiving support) where the household income is below 70% of the national median after housing costs.
+Data relates to end of March 2024.

 • Education, skills and training domain

-• Children and young people subdomain - key stage 2 and 4 attainment, secondary school absence, staying on in education, entry to higher education
+• Children and young people sub-domain Measured by: key stage 2 and 4 attainment, entry to higher education, pupil absence, persistant absence.

-• Adults subdomain - no / low qualifications, English language proficiency
+• Adults subdomain Measured by: no / low qualifications, cannot speak English or not well.

 • Barriers to housing and services domain